Boeing backs rival in air row, stands firm on WTO

-GENEVA (Reuters) - Boeing (BA.N) threw its weight behind Airbus in a row over European Union airline emissions rules on Thursday, even as it refused to negotiate a settlement in a separate dispute with its arch-rival over aircraft subsidies.
+GENEVA, March 22 (Reuters) - Boeing threw its weight behind Airbus in a row over European Union airline emissions rules on Thursday, even as it refused to negotiate a settlement in a separate dispute with its arch-rival over aircraft subsidies.

 The chief executive of Boeing Commercial Airplanes joined a chorus of criticism led by Airbus of the EU’s Emissions Trading Scheme that will charge airlines for emissions, something Brussels believes necessary to help defeat climate change.